sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 your **Marketplace URL**, you can click the "View page" link next to the page title in Flex Console.

-// TODO Check if screenshot needs to be changed
 ![View page](./view-page.png)

 This will open the page in your **Marketplace URL** address.